-Figure 24 displays the typical (3.3V and 25°C) oscillator frequency as a function of the capacitor (C in pF) employed in the RC network assuming a $45\text{ K}\Omega$ external resistor.
-For very small values of C, the parasitic capacitance of the oscillator X{IN} pin and the printed circuit board must be included in the estimation of the oscillator frequency.
+Figure 27 displays the typical (3.3 V and 25°C) oscillator frequency as a function of the capacitor (C in pF) employed in the RC network assuming a $45\text{k}\Omega$ external resistor.
+For very small values of C, the parasitic capacitance of the oscillator X{IN} pin and the printed circuit board should be included in the estimation of the oscillator frequency.

 It is possible to operate the RC oscillator using only the parasitic capacitance of the package and printed circuit board.
-To minimize sensitivity to external parasitics, external capacitance values in excess of 20 pF are recommended.
+To minimize sensitivity to external parasitics, external capacitance values in excess of 20pF are recommended.

-Figure 24.
-Typical RC Oscillator Frequency as a Function of the External Capacitance with a 45 KΩ Resistor
+Figure 27.
+Typical RC Oscillator Frequency as a Function of External Capacitance with a 45 kΩ Resistor

-Caution: When operating in external RC OSCILLATOR Mode, the oscillator stops oscillating if the power supply drops below 2.7 V, but before the power supply drops to the VBO threshold.
-The oscillator resumes oscillation when the supply voltage exceeds 2.7 V.
+Caution: When using the external RC OSCILLATOR Mode, the oscillator can stop oscillating if the power supply drops below 2.7V but before it drops to the Voltage Brown-Out threshold.
+The oscillator resumes oscillation when the supply voltage exceeds 2.7V.